 Skip to main content

 When Autonomous Ransomware Protection (ARP) detects abnormal activity in a protected volume, it issues a warning.
-You should evaluate the notification to determine whether the activity is expected and acceptable, or whether an attack is under way.
+You should evaluate the notification to determine whether the activity is acceptable (false positive) or whether an attack seems malicious.
+After you categorize the attack, you can clear the warning and notices about suspected files.

 About this task